-Clothes in 19th Century Britain
+Clothes in the 19th Century

 In the 19th century, apart from cotton shirts, men's clothes consisted of three parts.
 In the 18th century they wore knee length breeches but in the 19th century men wore trousers.
 They also wore waistcoats and coats.

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s women began to wear a kind of half crinoline.
 The front of the skirt was flat but it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.